wnyao/learning-notes/algorithm/algorithm/QUICK_SORT.md

 # Quick Sort

-### Description

 QuickSort is a **Divide and Conquer algoritm**.
 It picks an element as pivot and partitions the given array around the picked pivot.
-There are many different versions of quickSort that pick pivott in different ways:
+There are many different versions of quickSort that pick pivot in different ways:

 1. Always pick first element as pivot.
 2. Always pick last element as pivot (as below).